-Though Dr. Reiss was very much ahead of his time, he persisted in pursuing his dream, amassing many other like-minded professionals along the way, but was never able to see his dream come to fruition, as he died shortly before the opening of the Oscar Reiss Mental Hygiene Clinic September 21,1950 on Fairfax Boulevard in Los Angeles.
-One of his pediatric colleagues, Dr. David Bennett Davis, wanting to continue Dr. Reiss's dream, became the first board president of the clinic, but unexpectedly died one year later.
-The board of the clinic decided to change the name of Dr. Reiss's clinic to the Reiss-Davis Clinic shortly thereafter.
-But it was not until 1963, with the growth of Reiss-Davis in size and services that it moved to 9760 West Pico Boulevard and became the nationally and internationally known and well-respected Reiss-Davis Child Study Center.
+Dr. David Bennett Davis was determined to continue the dream of Dr. Reiss.
+He became the first board president of the clinic but unexpectedly died one year later.
+Shortly thereafter, the board of the clinic changed the name of Dr. Reiss's clinic to the Reiss-Davis Clinic.
+In 1963, the expanding clinic moved to 9760 West Pico Boulevard and became the internationally known and well-respected Reiss-